keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 };
 ```

-Let's start from simple things, so in reverse order:
+Let's start from simple things, so bottom-up:

 - we display `<Icon>` when we are done
 - in the meantime we display `<WaitIcon>`
-- `onDone` is a function that receive results when we are done, and return a new component to display in the tooltip
+- `onDone` is a function that receive results when we are done, and returns a new component to display in the tooltip
-- `callable` is the slow function to make asynchronous, and we will pass `params` to it.
+- `callable` is the slow-as-hell function to make asynchronous, and we will pass `params` to it.

 Note that we can't simply do `callable={() => {ellipsBlock(description, filter)}}` due to how Worker are designed.